HomeMy WebLinkAboutTransmittal - 8/3/2023ERIN MENDENHALL

 SECTION 2.
 That this ordinance shall become effective upon publication.

-Passed by the City Council of Salt Lake City, Utah this ___ day of ____________ 2023.
+Passed by the City Council of Salt Lake City, Utah this day of 2023.

 CHAIRPERSON